bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 Set one or more email addresses of those who should get notification.
 This field is  [sensitive](/builds/env-vars-secret-env-vars/) so make sure you register those email addresses in our **Secrets** tab.

-{% include message_box.html type="info" title="How can I get notified?" content="You can get a notification email about a successful or failed build if you click the **Watch** icon above the **Start/Schedule a Build** purple button on your Build's page."%}
+{% include message_box.html type="info" title="How can I get notified?" content="You can get a notification email about a successful or failed build, if you click the **Watch** icon above the **Start/Schedule a Build** purple button on your Build's page."%}

 ## Enabling Public Page for the App